-The <pPort> element contains the name of a Port node that gives access to the camera's register space (for details see section 2.8.15).
+The $\langle pPort \rangle$ element contains the name of a Port node that gives access to the camera's register space (for details see section 2.8.16).

-The <Cacheable> element can have the values No, WriteThrough, and WriteAround.
+The <Cacheable> element can have the values NoCache, WriteThrough, and WriteAround.
 WriteThrough means that a value written to the camera is written to the cache as well.
 WriteAround means that only read values are written to the cache.
 The latter behavior makes sense, for example, with an IFloat::Gain node where the user can write any value, but when reading back, will retrieve a value that has been rounded by the camera to a value the internal analog-to-digital converter is able to deliver.
 Note that caching is an optional feature of any implementation.

-The <PollingTime> element denotes the recommended polling time interval [in ms] for reading a feature that is not cacheable.
+The <PollingTime> element denotes a recommended time interval [in ms] after which a node should be invalidated.
 Note that polling is an optional feature of any implementation and the polling time is a hint only.

-Instead of a single Address> entry, a register can have multiple entries for the Address>, pAddress>, and/or IntSwissKnife> types.
+Instead of a single <Address> entry, a register can have multiple entries for the <Address>, <pAddress>, and/or <IntSwissKnife> types.
 The values of these entries are summed, yielding the address of the register node.